 Many organizations continue to struggle with grasping the true value of a full-time Scrum Master.
-The dedicated role of a Scrum Master often faces scrutiny and is not fully understood.
+The role of a dedicated Scrum Master often faces scrutiny and is not fully understood.

 One common argument against having a full-time ScrumMaster is the perception that it's not justified or affordable.